Mortgage Basics #Real Estate

 If you’re uncertain, mortgage lenders typically offer convertible mortgages.
 This feature allows you to switch your adjustable-rate mortgage (ARM) or variable-rate mortgage (VRM) into a fixed-rate mortgage before it matures, without incurring a penalty

-Historical context helps borrowers make better decisions.
+Historical context enables borrowers to make smarter decisions.
 In periods of rapid hikes (like 2022–2023), fixed rates offer peace of mind.
-But during rate pauses or cuts (like now), variable interest rates may become more appealing, especially when paired with prepayment flexibility or low penalties.
+However, during rate pauses or cuts (like the current one), variable interest rates may become more appealing, especially when paired with prepayment flexibility or low penalties.
 If you’re planning to renew or refinance, comparing variable vs fixed rates can result in substantial savings over the term.

 Here’s how fixed and variable rates perform in a changing rate environment: